phpactor/phpactor/doc/rpc.md

 In the following references all parameters are assumed to be required unless otherwise stated. *optional* parameters are optional, *eventually required* means the parameter is optional, but if not given Phpactor will ask for it (via. a callback).

-Note that after implementing the standard editor actions it is not necessary to know the result of these commands, they will be handled by your editor.
+Note that after implementing a dispatcher for standard editor actions above it is not necessary to know the result of these commands, they will be handled by your editor.

 ### `complete`